ziatdinovmax/GP/README.md

 See also executable Googe Colab [notebook](https://colab.research.google.com/github/ziatdinovmax/GP/blob/master/notebooks/GP_BEPFM.ipynb) with example of applying GP to both hyperspectral data reconstruction and sample exploration.

 It is strongly recommended to run the codes with a GPU hardware accelerator.
-The easiest way is to rent a cloud GPU from a [Google Cloud AI Platform](https://cloud.google.com/ai-platform/).
+If you don't have a GPU on your local machine, you may rent a cloud GPU from a [Google Cloud AI Platform](https://cloud.google.com/ai-platform/).
+Running the example notebook one time from top to bottom will cost about 2 USD with a standard deep learning VM instance (One P100 GPU and 15 GB of RAM)

 More details TBA